How to acclimate a fish to an aquarium?

 - Float the sealed bag in the aquarium for at least fifteen 15 minutes to 30 minutes - keep the bag sealed and do not open it yet.

 - This step allows the water from the shipping bag to gradually match the temperature in the aquarium, while maintaining a high level of dissolved oxygen.
+This is also call Temperature acclimation.

 It is not a complicated process at all.
 However, it requires your patience and meticulousness.
 Just put a little bit more effort and you will find hard work pays off.
 Your splashy fish will happily splash around inside your aquarium upon the successful acclimation.